Our Kansas City Spine Injury Lawyer Fights for Accident Victims

 - Alcohol.
 Alcohol use is a factor in about 1 out of every 4 spinal cord injuries.
 This could be in the context of an alcohol-impaired driver who causes an auto accident that results in a spinal cord injury.

 While these are common causes, there are many other ways one can suffer a serious injury.
 If you are unsure if your neck, back or spine injury qualifies for legal action, you should still contact our Kansas City injury law firm.
-Our spinal injury lawyer and legal team are ready to investigate and guide you and your family through your legal options so you can recover any compensation you deserve.
+Our Kansas City spinal cord injury lawyer and legal team are ready to investigate and guide you and your family through your legal options so you can recover any compensation you deserve.

 Seeking Prompt Medical Treatment